loreanvictor/andern/README.md

 ### Safety

 A `Node` receiving a patch that it can't apply will result in an error, closing the stream.
+This can happen, when for example another node sends a conflicting patch earlier.

-If you want to ignore such erroneous patches, use `SafeNode` class instead.
+Use `SafeNode` class to ignore erroneous patches.

 ```ts
 import { SafeNode } from 'andern'